doersino/handwriting/README.md

 A SQL implementation of an [ancient handwriting recognition algorithm](https://jackschaedler.github.io/handwriting-recognition/).

 Yes, this is weird!
-But it nicely showcases that *SQL is a programming langauge*, which is the title of the [seminar](https://db.inf.uni-tuebingen.de/teaching/SQLisaProgrammingLanguageSS2018.html) during which this work was done.
+But it nicely showcases that *SQL is a programming language*, which is the title of the [seminar](https://db.inf.uni-tuebingen.de/teaching/SQLisaProgrammingLanguageSS2018.html) during which this work was done.

 **Overview:** The directory `code/` contains the implementation.
 In `paper/`, you'll find the LaTeX source of a short 4-page term paper on the topic.
 Finally, a [Deckset](https://www.deckset.com/)-powered set of slides lives in `presentation/`.